-The St. Germain Bike and Hike Trail: This 12 mile, family friendly, paved trail runs throughout St. Germain, connecting bicyclists, hikers and birdwatchers with 45 miles of paved Vilas County trails.
-The trail links St. Germain to the communities of Sayner, Boulder Junction and Manitowish Waters.
+The St. Germain Bike and Hike Trail: This 12 mile, family friendly, paved trail runs throughout St. Germain, connecting bicyclists, hikers and birdwatchers with 52 miles of paved Vilas County trails.
+The trail links St. Germain to the communities of Sayner, Boulder Junction, Manitowish Waters and Mercer.
 It’s one of the most beautiful paved trail systems in the Midwest and the gentle terrain makes for leisurely walking and pedaling.
 Ample free parking is available at St. Germain’s Town Park.

 The St. Germain Bike and Hike Trail was created to link St. Germain to the trail in the nearby town of Sayner.
 The trail dovetails into Vilas County’s master plan to make a continuous loop of trails through the entire county.
 The trail committee was careful to minimize any impact on the area’s top-notch snowmobile trails.
 The finished trail is a result of successful cooperation between a number of organizations; including the Department of Transportation, Wisconsin Valley Improvement Corporation, Northland Pines School District, Town Board of St. Germain, Wisconsin Department of Natural Resources, the Bo-Boen Snowmobile Club, and St. Germain Area Chamber of Commerce, Inc.